What is involvement?

 - View a list of officers and e-mail addresses or request information.
 Many student groups have open membership and accept members throughout the school year.

 - Attend a Student Organization Fair.
 Visit information tables set up on Greene Street and meet representatives from various student organizations.
-These organization fairs are held the first Wednesday in September and the third Wednesday in January.
+Organization fairs are held every month during the academic year.

 - Read The Daily Gamecock, the University of South Carolina’s student newspaper each day to learn more about student events.